Amphetamine Addiction: Uses, Side Effects, and Treatment

 An addiction to amphetamines is diagnosed as a stimulant use disorder.15 Signs of amphetamine addiction include:15

-• Experiencing a continual desire or unsuccessful attempts at stopping or reducing the use of amphetamines.
+- Experiencing a continual desire or unsuccessful attempts to stop or reduce the use of amphetamines.

-According to the DSM-5 criteria, a diagnosis of Substance Use Disorder (SUD) requires meeting at least two of the specified criteria within a 12-month period.
-However, it’s important to note that for prescription medications taken as directed by a doctor, developing tolerance or dependence does not necessarily indicate an SUD and would not be counted among the two required criteria.
+According to the DSM-5 criteria, a diagnosis of substance use disorder (SUD) requires meeting at least 2 of the specified criteria within a 12-month period.
+However, it’s important to note that for prescription medications taken as directed by a doctor, developing tolerance or dependence does not necessarily indicate a SUD and would not be counted among the 2 required criteria.

 How Are Amphetamines Misused?

 People may misuse amphetamines for a variety of reasons and in diverse ways.
-College students my take them to increase alertness and focus attention while studying for exams.14 Still other people may misuse prescriptions to “get high” or experiment.14
+College students my take them to increase alertness and focus attention while studying for exams.14 Still, others may misuse prescriptions to “get high” or experiment.14

-Misuse can occur when someone takes pills or capsules orally in larger doses than prescribed to them.4 Or, amphetamine powder can be mixed with water to create a solution that is then injected.16 Some people may snort the powder, and yet another method of use is to smoke crystal meth.6
+Misuse can occur when someone takes pills or capsules orally in larger doses than prescribed.4 Or, amphetamine powder can be mixed with water to create a solution that is then injected.16 Some people may snort the powder, and yet another method of use is to smoke crystal meth.6

 What Are the Side Effects of Amphetamines?